Ginger ‘s Antiviral Prowess Proven in Research

 Koch C, Reichling J, Schneele J, Schnitzler P. Inhibitory effect of essential oils against herpes simplex virus type 2.
 Phytomedicine.
 2008 Jan;15(1-2):71-8.

-Schnitzler P, Koch C, Reichling J. Susceptibility of drug-resistant clinical herpes simplex virus type 1 strains to essential oils of ginger, thyme, hyssop, and sandalwood.
+Schnitzler P, Koch C, Reichling J. Susceptibility of drug-resistant clinical herpes simplex virus type 1 – ginger, thyme, hyssop, sandalwood essential oils.
 Antimicrob Agents Chemother.
 2007 May;51(5):1859-62.